vtex-apps/store-components/react/components/ProductPrice/README.md

-# Product details
+# Product Price

 Oie!
-These are our product detail components.
+These are our product price component.

 ## Installation